arj03/ssb-observables/README.md

 version: 1
 ```

-I imagine that log statements live outside the log that they are
+I imagine log statements living outside the log that they are
 describing.
 This would have the benefit that they could potentially be
 much larger than messages on the log, and could be garbage collected
-more easily.
+more easily as only the latest version is needed.
+Furthermore if the
+restriction that the log statements has to refer to facts on the log,
+they could be used as history-less mutable objects.

 ## Validation